 This is the confidence of Psalm 46.

 Throughout Scripture, there is only one thing that is ours to “fear.”

 So now, O Israel, what does the LORD your God require of you?
 Only to fear the LORD your God, to walk in all his ways, to love him, to serve the LORD your God with all your heart and with all your soul…(Deuteronomy 10)

-The One we love and serve with all our heart and soul is always also the One whom we cannot fathom; the One beyond our understanding and out of our control.
+The One we love and serve with heart and soul is also always the One whom we cannot fathom; the One beyond our understanding and out of our control.